Ma7moudYasser/Semantic-Search-Task/README.md

 6. [Sentence Transformers Documentation - Semantic Search Example](https://www.sbert.net/examples/applications/semantic-search/README.html) \\
    Refer to the official Sentence Transformers documentation for a hands-on example of implementing semantic search.

+   # Conclusion
+In conclusion, the semantic search task aimed to enhance information retrieval by leveraging advanced techniques in natural language processing (NLP).
+The utilization of the Sentence Transformers library, specifically the 'LaBSE' model, provided a robust foundation for encoding textual information into semantically meaningful embeddings.
+The deployment of the semantic search model using Flask and Ngrok showcased the practical application of the developed solution.
+By exposing the search functionality through an API endpoint, the model became accessible for integration into various applications, extending its usability beyond the scope of the initial experiments.